Sufyaan-Kazi/spring-boot-cities-ui/README.md

 The SCS branch uses Spring Cloud Services to discover the other Microservice

-To connect the two microservices, deploy both to CF and construct a User Provided Service within the space this app is deployed to:
+To connect the two microservices, deploy both to CF and construct a User Provided Service within the space this app is deployed to -.
+MAKE SURE you don't use a https url, change it to http to avoid security.

 ```cf cups citiesService -p '{"tag":"cities","uri":"http://.....CF-ROUTE.../cities"}'```